-The proposed bill aims to establish the Wholesale Prescription Drug Importation Program in West Virginia, allowing for the wholesale importation of prescription drugs from Canada.
+This bill proposes the establishment of a Wholesale Prescription Drug Importation Program in West Virginia, allowing for the wholesale importation of prescription drugs from Canada.
 The program is designed to comply with federal regulations, specifically 21 U.S.C.
 384, and will be implemented by the West Virginia Department of Health and Human Resources (DHHR).
-Key provisions include the requirement for the DHHR to become a licensed drug wholesaler or contract with one, ensuring that only safe and effective drugs are imported, and that the program generates substantial cost savings for consumers.
-The bill outlines specific design requirements, including the establishment of a registration process for participating pharmacies and health care providers, the creation of a publicly accessible website for drug pricing, and the development of an outreach plan to raise public awareness.
+Key provisions include the requirement for the DHHR to become a licensed drug wholesaler or contract with one, ensuring that only FDA-approved drugs are imported, and that the program generates substantial cost savings for consumers.
+The bill outlines specific design requirements, including the establishment of a registration process for participating pharmacies and healthcare providers, as well as the creation of a publicly accessible website for drug pricing.

-Additionally, the bill mandates that the DHHR report annually to the Legislative Oversight Commission on Health and Human Resources Accountability starting December 1, 2026, detailing the program's implementation and operation.
-This includes information on the prescription drugs included in the program, the number of participating entities, the volume of prescriptions dispensed, estimated cost savings, and audit findings.
-The program is set to begin operation within six months of receiving federal approval and certification, with a request for such approval to be submitted by April 1, 2026.
+Additionally, the bill mandates that the DHHR report annually to the Legislative Oversight Commission on Health and Human Resources Accountability, starting December 1, 2026, detailing the program's implementation, participation rates, number of prescriptions dispensed, estimated savings, and audit findings.
+The program is set to begin operation within six months of receiving federal approval and certification, with a request for such approval required by April 1, 2026.
+Overall, the bill aims to enhance access to affordable prescription drugs for West Virginia residents while ensuring compliance with federal safety and regulatory standards.

 Statutes affected: